ITfoxtec/FoxIDs/docs/reverse-proxy.md

 > Do NOT enable caching.
 The `Accept-Language` header is not forwarded if caching is enabled.
 The header is required by FoxIDs to support cultures.

+Disable Session affinity and Health probes.
+Furthermore, Load balancing is not applicable.

 ### Cloudflare
 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
 The `X-FoxIDs-Secret` HTTP header should be added.